kruvelab/MS2Tox/README.md

 # MS2Tox

-UPDATING PROCESS GOING ON!
-In case of problems/questions -  pilleriin.peets@mmk.su.se or pilleriin.peets@gmail.com

 MS2Tox is a machine learning tool for predicting ecotoxicity of unidentified chemicals in water by nontarget LC-HRMS

 PS!
 Calculations are currently limited to [M+H]+, [M+Na]+, [M+K]+, [M-H]-, [M+Cl]- adducts